Dr. Michael Delahoyde

 That day or a few days later, Oxford travelled from Paris to Strasburg.
 He visited the 68-year-old Johan Sturmius, whose teaching at the university there "became the basis for that of the Jesuits, and through them of the public school instruction of England" (Ward).

-April 26, 1575 -- When spring allowed for a crossing of the Alps, Oxford left Strasburg; he probably stopped near Milan, and later in the month he reached Padua.
+April 26, 1575 -- When spring allowed for a crossing of the Alps, Oxford left Strasburg; he probably stopped near Milan, by canal and rivers to Verona, and later in the month he reached Padua.

 A letter-writer detached from Oxford's group doesn't now know if he went to Greece or is still in Italy.
-Anderson suspects he did go to Greece in the summer (Anderson 85ff).
+"No ... records have been discovered detailing de Vere's movements during the summer of 1575."
+So Anderson suspects he did go to Greece in the summer (Anderson 85ff).

 The plays offer evidence that de Vere travelled to Sicily, Palermo, and Messina.
 He was certainly in Genoa at some point in 1575 (Anderson 92).

 September 24, 1575 -- Oxford received letters reporting that his wife had given birth on July 2nd.
 He reports that he wants to see more of Italy and Germany, and that hopes for Spain seem currently unwise.
-He had been sick and was prevented from travel for some time.
+He had been sick with fever and was prevented from travel for some time.
+Fall 1575 was a time of bubonic plague in Venice, but Titian was a celebrity, relevant to Venus and Adonis (Anderson 95-96).

 (Ward 109; Anderson 97):

-November 1575 -- Oxford had reached Padua again.
+November 1575 -- Oxford had reached Padua again, writing Burghley on the 27th ("make no stay of the sales of my land").
 Mantua is just a day's journey from there.

 (Ward 110; Anderson 101f):

-March 31, 1576 -- He arrived in Paris, from Venice according to an ambassador's report.
+March 21, 1576 -- By this day, he had arrived in Paris, from Venice according to an ambassador's report to Burghley.

 (Ward 118; Anderson 113):

-April 3, 1576 -- Oxford seems to be in good spirits on his way home, although he is about to meet some pirates.
+April 3, 1576 -- Oxford seems to be in good spirits as he looks towards his journey home, although rumors about his wife may soon be erosive.

-April 20, 1576 -- He refused to land in Dover where various Cecils had gone to meet him.
+April 20, 1576 -- Approximately on Good Friday, Oxford boarded ship for home.
+After encountering pirates who ransacked his luggage, he refused to land in Dover where various Cecils had gone to meet him.
 He refused to speak to them at all and went straight to the Queen.

 Anderson, Mark.
 "Shakespeare" by Another Name.
 NY: Gotham/Penguin, 2005.